wilas/my-linux-desktop/README.md

 # Info

-Prepared for Debian 7 "Wheezy", but with small customizations (options on the begining of scripts) should works for others GNU\Linux as well.
+Prepared for Debian 7 "Wheezy", but with small customizations should works for others GNU\Linux as well.

 # Child steps